Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Inspect Lipiodol visually for particulate matter and discoloration before administration.
 Do not use the solution if particulate matter is present or if the container appears damaged.
 Lipiodol is a clear, pale yellow to amber colored oil; do not use if the color has darkened.

-Draw Lipiodol into a glass syringe and use promptly.
+Draw Lipiodol into a disposable syringe and use promptly.
 Discard any unused portion of Lipiodol.

 Dosage Forms and Strengths